 Do You Have The Dangerous Type Of Belly Fat?

-Not all fat is created equal!
-Some fat is fairly harmless…it’s the stuff you can’t see that’s the killer.
-Here’s a quick overview.
+Remember… Not all fat is created equal!
 There are two types of fat, subcutaneous and visceral.
 Knowing the differences between the two is an important factor in understanding how to shed the pounds!

 In the bottom of the mason jar, combine the olive oil, red wine vinegar, dijon mustard and honey.
 Mix together until the oil and vinegar combine.
 Layer in zucchini, red peppers, peas, radishes, quinoa and spinach.

 2 – Go For Broke with HIIT